Trump's tax law will mostly benefit the rich, while leaving poorer Americans with less, CBO says

 Changes to eligibility for government food assistance under the law will impact millions of Americans, the CBO found.
 Roughly 2.4 million people won't be eligible for the Supplemental Nutrition Assistance Program under new work requirements for many recipients.
 Low-income Americans could also see their income reduced through further restrictions on food aid and other types of assistance included in the law.

-Already, more than 10 million Americans are expected to be without health insurance by 2034 due to changes to Medicaid under the law.
+Already, more than 10 million Americans are expected to lose health insurance by 2034 due to changes to Medicaid under the law.

-Republicans were eager to sell the upsides of the legislation — arguing that the tax cuts will spur economic growth — while they are on a monthlong summer break from Washington.
-But those who have held townhalls in their home districts have often been greeted by an earful from voters and activists.

 “Tax the rich,” the crowd in Lincoln, Neb. chanted last week as Republican Rep. Michael Flood attempted to defend the bill.